Apply to Become a Student

 Fully-funded Engineering and Physical Sciences Council (EPSRC) studentships for candidates who meet the eligibility criteria will cover UK/EU fees and provide a stipend, variable depending on location.
 Funding will normally be for four years but will be dependent upon the successful completion of the MRes programme, identifying suitable PhD supervision and upgrade from MPhil to PhD.

-We currently expect to have funding available for UK and EU students eligible for EPSRC awards for students to start in September 2014.
+We have funding available for UK and EU students eligible for EPSRC awards for students to start in September 2015.

 Eligibility for EPSRC funding